sjas/assessing-mininet/README.md

 A word on the SDN controller:
 Here 'Floodlight' was used, because it supports topologies that has loops in it.
 Others did NOT work.
 Keep that in mind before starting hourlong debugging sessions.
-(BTW 'Thou shalt subcribe to the mininet mailing list...')
+(By the way 'Thou shalt subcribe to the mininet mailing list...' if you plan on doing anything with it.
+Freshest source of information you can find with highly active developers, and informations are up to date.
+If you ever use Mininet 1.x documentation, you will understand.)

 A lot of filename creation takes place within these scripts, be careful when changing to a deviating naming scheme.
 Also the MATLAB code WILL break.
 If you don't care, you will be fine.
 If not, fear the consequences. =)